zdf1840/NaturalDreamer/README.md

 ## TODO

-- TwoHot loss isn't implemented yet with rewardModel and critic.
-I made an attempt and wrote neat code for it, but it didn't work and I'm out of ideas on how to proceed, so that's yet to be finished.
-For now, rewardModel and critic use normal distribution.
 - Discrete actions.
 That will be easy, just a few lines of code when I'll start solving more environments.
 - Add vector observations encoder and decoder.
 - Reconstruction loss is huge (11k), messing up graphs' axis scale.
 But graphs are only for debugging, so it's not a priority.